Convergence (comics): Convergence: Booster Gold

 In a memory of District Gotham (AD 2462), Booster Gold invades a lab to steal a machine called the SKS.
 Guards shoot the machine, triggering it.
 In the present he is confronted by Skeets and Rip Hunter, who are looking for the other Booster Gold (A.R.G.U.S.).
 They free him and he finds out that he was imprisoned in the underground city of Skartaris' Castle Deimos, along with all the other time travelers, by Deimos.
 Rip reveals that someone is looking for Vanishing Point.
 Booster reveals that he told them about it, to protect Michelle, Rip's aunt.
 They descend to the basement, where the other time travelers are kept.
 They free Michelle and Gold (leaving Per Degaton imprisoned), and Rip reveals that he is Gold's son.
 Gold is dying from chronal energy accumulated while traveling from city to city.
 Just then Gold vanishes, having become unstuck in time.

 Deimos and his lizard men appear, being fought by Machiste.
 They fight and escape through a tunnel and Booster flies them up above the surface.
 Skeets explains that Bold's chronal signature is being overwhelmed by the chronal energy in his body, resulting in his bouncing from city to city.
 They locate him in a city from the 31st century and fight the Legion of Super-Heroes.
-Gold vanishes and reappears in a city with Metropolis and Blue Beetle of DC Rebirth and warns him not to trust Max Lord.
+Gold vanishes and reappears in a city with Metropolis and Blue Beetle of DC Rebirth and warns him not to trust Maxwell Lord.
 Then he collapses.
 Beetle takes him aloft in his Scarab.

 Meanwhile, Rip, Booster, and Michelle are confronted by the Legion, who have regained their powers.
 Rip warps them 45 minutes into the cities' future and they leave.
 With Kord, Gold has begun to visibly age.
 Rip, Booster, and Michelle break into Kord's building to find Gold on the point of collapse.
 They take him to Vanishing Point, which has been trashed by Brainiac.
 They take him to the Vault, where he is revitalized as Waverider.
 Waverider sends Kord back to his city and returns Booster and Skeets to their time.
 He puts Rip and Michelle in an unspecified place and departs.